-- user-defined constraints (see clause 9);

-- table constraints, including component relation constraints between two components which are carrying values related to an information object, defined using the notation of ITU-T Rec.
-X.681 | ISO/IEC 8824-2 (see clause 10);
+- user-defined constraints (see clause 9); - table constraints, including component relation constraints between two components which are carrying values related to an information object, defined using the notation of ITU-T Rec.
+X.681 | ISO/IEC 8824-2 (see clause 10).

-- contents constraints (see clause 11).

-The application of table constraints to the "InstanceOfType" construct of ITU-T Rec.
-X.681 | ISO/IEC 8824-2, Annex C, is specified in Annex A.
+The application of table constraints to the "InstanceOfType" construct of ITU-T Rec. $X.681 \mid ISO/IEC 8824-2$, Annex C, is specified in Annex A of this Recommendation | International Standard.